GensaGames/Dashcam-Speed-Detection/README.md

-### 1.2 Scaling
+### 1.2 Scaling and Normalization

 Scaling takes some part in preprocessing, even we can simplify and avoid it's usage.
 Scale working in two directions, and for some cases might reduce a Dimensionality in two different ways.
-The simplest example here it's scaling down image from source to lower one (ex.
-500x500 scale down to 250x250).
-But in some resources, you can find opossite usage of scaling, by increasing image size (ex.
+We will not talk about simple scaling down Image, to reduce it's size (ex.
+500x500 scale down to 250x250), but in some resources, you can find opossite usage of scaling, by increasing Image size (ex.
 125x125 scale up to 250x250).

 <br/>

 <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/1.2/scale-source.gif" width="280" height="170" /> <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/1.2/scale-image.gif" width="280" height="170" /> <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/1.2/scale-compressed.gif" width="280" height="170" />

 1.2.1.
 Feature changing over time, with Scaling.
 LTR Source Image.
 Scaled.
 Compressed.
-<br/> <br/>
+<br/><br/>

+For some cases, very simple process of scaling up small Image helps to make some kind of preprocessing and retaint most important features and their changes over time.
+We can compare this process, to some N Compressing, which requires substantially less resources to compute.

+For the normalization, we don't have something new.
+In case we working with Images, we can just normilize features, over maximum value of colors `mean of RBG values at pixel divided by max possible color value (255)` (or even simpler for an Image, loaded in the Grey filter).
+As a another point, we can think about normalization over `Scikit-Learn` Scalers, however first variant is good enough.